 Why accuracy doesn’t require depiction

 Precision is often associated with representation.
-The more accurate the work, the assumption goes, the more clearly it must describe something recognizable.
+The assumption follows that the more accurate the work becomes, the more clearly it must describe something recognizable.
 Illustration follows this logic.
-So does diagram.
-So does instruction.
+Diagram does as well.
+Instruction follows it too.

 This work operates differently.